 - Faculty are taking attendance if contact tracing becomes necessary.

-For more information, please see the Office of the Provost’s Fall Academic Plans.
+For more information, please see the Office of the Provost’s 20/21 Academic Experience page.

 Daily Health Screening